vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `-f`

-Forces `vic-machine create` to ignore warnings and non-fatal errors and continue with the deployment of a virtual container host.
+Forces `vic-machine create` to ignore warnings and non-fatal errors and continue with the deployment of a VCH.
 Errors such as an incorrect compute resource still cause the installation to fail.

-If your vSphere environment uses untrusted, self-signed certificates, you can use the `--force` option to deploy a virtual container host without providing the thumbprint of the vCenter Server or ESXi host in the `thumbprint` option.
+If your vSphere environment uses untrusted, self-signed certificates, you can use the `--force` option to deploy a VCH without providing the thumbprint of the vCenter Server or ESXi host in the `thumbprint` option.

 **IMPORTANT** Running `vic-machine create` with the `--force` option rather than providing the certificate thumbprint is not recommended, because it permits man-in-the-middle attacks to go undetected.